In this post, I’ll be discussing something that is not very conventional these days: How to remove permanent hair dye from grey hair.

 You may need to use a filler to add some of the undertones back into your hair, depending on how dark your natural grey is.

-You will have to dye your hair as close to your natural grey as possible and use the correct products and care to maintain this color, so you can transition in your natural hair color.
+You will have to dye your hair as close to your natural grey as possible and use the correct products and care to maintain this color, so you can transition to your natural hair color.

 Prepping Your Hair For Color Removal